sigp/rust-bls-remote-signer/docs/eip-draft_bls_remote_signer_api.md

 By relaxing the constraint of using an hexadecimal, clients can opt-in to using custom ids for their private keys, and perform the adequate retrieving and matching with the secret key within the signer.
 This is, in the measure the remote signer implementer allows for this feature.

-### Unix philosophy: Simple API
+### UNIX philosophy: Simple API

-This API specification contains only three methods: One for **status**, one for **listing the available keys**, and one to **perform a signature**.
-There are no methods for authentication, pre-image validation, key management, nor encryption in-transit.
+This API specification contains only three methods: one for **status**, one for **listing the available keys**, and one to **produce a signature**.
+There are no methods for authentication, pre-image validation, key management, nor transport encryption.

-The following subsections discuss aspects to being considered by the client implementers relative to these subjects.
+The following subsections discuss aspects to be considered by the client implementers relative to these subjects.

 #### Authentication

 Can be accomplished by either prepending to the API, or adding a middleware to the client implementation the validation of an HTTP Request Header.

-There are several ways to negotiate and issue a valid token to communicate the validator client with the remote signer, each of them not without drawbacks, from replay attacks, to the problem of distributing the credential to the validator client.
-In general, any method of authentication should be combined with encryption in transit to be succesful.
+There are several ways to negotiate and issue a valid token to authenticate the communication between the validator client and the remote signer, each of them with potential drawbacks (e.g replay attacks, challenges in distributing the token to the validator client, etc.).
+In general, any method of authentication must be combined with transport encryption to be effective.

-The operator can also implement ACL rules between the networks of the validator client and the remote signer, mitigating the threat to the one where the adversary needs to be in the actual client network to perform an attack.
+The operator can also implement network Access Control Lists (ACLs) between the validator client's network and the remote signer's network, reducing the attack surface by requiring a potential attacker to be positioned in the same network as the validator client.

 #### Pre-image validation

-A key feature for a remote signer, pre-image validation implies that not only the `signingRoot`, but all the required elements needed to perform complete validation of the message, are sent through the wire to obtain a signature
+A key feature for a remote signer, pre-image validation implies that not only the `signingRoot`, but all the required elements needed to perform complete validation of the message, are sent through the wire to obtain a signature.

-Can be accomplished by either prepending to the API, or adding a middleware to the client implementation a control that parses the message.
+This can be accomplished by either prepending to the API, or adding a middleware to the client implementation a control that parses the message.
 There is no breaking of this document API specification, as any other field different from `signingRoot` will be ignored by the remote signer.

 Implementers should address the additional requirements emerging for each specific validation, such as, slashing protection, as this entails the needs to manage a database and the mechanisms to update it.
-Also new threats need to be addressed and controlled, among them, attackers looking into tamper the source of data.
+Also new threats need to be addressed and controlled, among them, attackers looking into tampering the source of data.

 #### Key management

-There are several ways to store secret keys, namely Hardware security modules (HSM), Secrets management applications (e.g. Hashicorp Vault), cloud storage with tight private network ACL rules, or even raw files in a directory.
-In general the remote signer implementers will abstract the HTTP API from the storage medium.
+There are several ways to store secret keys, namely Hardware Security Modules (HSM), Secrets management applications (e.g. Hashicorp Vault), cloud storage with tight private network ACL rules, or even raw files in a directory.
+In general the remote signer implementers will abstract the storage medium from the HTTP API.

 Is in this perspective that any procedure to create, update, or delete keys should be worked apart from the client implementation.

-#### Encription in-transit
+#### Transport Encryption

 This feature can be accomplished by either prepending to the API, or adding a middleware to the client implementation.